 We would love to welcome you to our farmhouse bed-and-breakfast and self-catering cottage in the Quantock Hills, the west country’s least known yet most accessible unspoilt wilderness.
-Perfect as a base for walking, horse riding and mountain biking (visitors are welcome to bring bikes, dogs and even horses by arrangement), it’s only a few hundred yards along our sleepy no-through lane and on to the hills, half a mile in the other direction takes you to the village shop and pub, and a mile on from the village and you’ll be down on Kilve beach.
+Perfect as a base for walking, horse riding and mountain biking (visitors are welcome to bring bikes, dogs and even horses by arrangement), it’s only a few hundred yards along our sleepy no-through lane and on to the hills, half a mile in the other direction takes you to the village shop and award-winning pub, and a mile on from the village and you’ll be down on Kilve beach.

 Here, the stratified Jurassic cliffs make for such a spectacular landscape that it’s designated a Site of Special Scientific Interest (SSSI) and considered to be of international geological importance.
 Observant visitors may be lucky enough to discover an ammonite in the fossil-beds, where some of the oldest examples ever recorded in Britain have been uncovered.